 Day 4: Discover Machu Picchu — Cusco

-On our final day of the Classic Inca Trail to Machu Picchu, we have to get up very early to prepare for the highlight of your TreXperience!
+On our final day of the Classic Inca Trail Hike to Machu Picchu, you must get up very early to prepare for the highlight of your TreXperience!
 Visiting Machu Picchu, the Lost City of the Incas.
 We will go straight to the checkpoint and wait until it opens at 5:30 a.m.
 As the sky brightens, we will walk to the Sun Gate (Intipunku) for one hour, enjoying the stunning views.
 You can watch the spectacular sunrise over Machu Picchu from the Sun Gate on a clear day, which is truly an unforgettable sight.
 Next, we will start a final 1-hour descent towards Machu Picchu, arriving at the last control point around 8:00 a.m.

 • Meals: Breakfast, snacks

-• Difficulty: Easy to moderate
+• Difficulty: Easy to Moderate

 For your trip to Peru, you will bring one or two big pieces of luggage depending on how long you spend on your vacation.
 However, you will only take the necessary equipment for the 4-day Machu Picchu hike.
 You must leave most of your belongings in the Cusco hotel or TreXperience storerooms.